-Note that since TeraSort is IO-bound and all data are randomly generated with a uniform distribution, its behavior is much more regular than most other jobs used in data analytics, which can suffer from skewed data distribution, irregular computation patterns, etc. Therefore, we expect real jobs to exhibit even higher variance across runs, as it is often reported in literature [3], [4], [12], [20].
+Note that since TeraSort is IO-bound and all data are randomly generated with a uniform distribution, its behavior is much more regular than most other jobs used in data analytics, which can suffer from skewed data distribution, irregular computation patterns, etc. Therefore, we expect real jobs to exhibit even higher variance across runs, as it is often reported in literature [3], [4], [8], [13].
+These observations serve to demonstrate that even with the same workload and a dataset of the same size being re-executed, it is difficult to predict how a job progresses over time.

-In conclusion, we argue that offline approaches for resource reservations such as Proteus do not suffice, as cloud environments such as Amazon EC2 [34] are likely to be much more noisy than our environment studied here.
+In conclusion, we argue that offline approaches for resource reservations such as Proteus do not suffice, as cloud environments such as Amazon EC2 [24] are even more noisy than our environment studied here.
 This makes it more difficult to predict performance of an application a priori, which underlines the need for dynamic and online reservation schemes.
-The need for online solutions is exacerbated in systems in which demand can vary over time, e.g., long-running applications or streaming applications.